IgorMundstein/WinMemoryCleaner/README.md

 1. Visit [https://ss64.com/locale.html](https://ss64.com/locale.html) to get the **locale description** for your language.
 2. Save your translation as **{locale-description}.json** using **UTF-8** character encoding.
 3. Launch the application.
 If successful, the new language and your changes will be visible.
-4. Once tested, please either submit a pull request or upload the file to the [translation discussion](https://github.com/IgorMundstein/WinMemoryCleaner/discussions/14).
+4. Once tested, please either submit a pull request or submit the file via the **[Translation Request](https://github.com/IgorMundstein/WinMemoryCleaner/issues/new?template=translation_request.yml)** issue template.

 ### 👨‍💻 For .NET Developers